T-Mobile hack: Here's what you need to know about the massive data breach

-A massive data breach at T-Mobile compromised some of the most sensitive personal information of more than 54 million customers, putting them at risk for identity theft and other cybercrimes.
+More than 54 million people are at risk of identity theft and other cyber crimes, after a massive data breach at T-Mobile exposed some of the most sensitive personal information the carrier had about its customers

+The stolen data, which came from the wireless provider's databases of current, former and prospective customers, included Social Security numbers, as well as with other key information that cyber criminals could use to open up new credit cards, file fraudulent tax returns or apply for a driver's licenses under the victims' names.

-On Friday, T-Mobile CEO Mike Sievert apologized for the hack and said the company had hired Mandiant, a cybersecurity company, and KPMG, a consultancy, to help shore up its cyberdefenses.
+On Friday, T-Mobile CEO Mike Sievert said the company's investigation into the breach was "substantially complete," though it continues to coordinate with law enforcement.
+He apologized for the hack and said the company had hired Mandiant, a cybersecurity company, and KPMG, a consultancy, to shore up its cyber defenses.

 "To say we are disappointed and frustrated that this happened is an understatement," Sievert wrote in a statement, adding that keeping customer data safe is a "top priority."